Kyoto is Japan’s beating historical, cultural and spiritual heart.

 Guided Tours in Kyoto

 This 3-day Kyoto itinerary has been designed to make sure that you experience the best that the city has to offer independently.
-But if you are short on time, or are looking for a cultural – or fun! – experience, it makes sense to explore the packaged activities available.
+But if you are short on time, want the services of a guide or are looking for a cultural – or fun! – experience, it makes sense to explore the packaged activities available.

 GetYourGuide is my go-to platform for booking organised activities.
 They offer a broad selection of activities with generous cancellation options, allowing you to book in advance with zero risk.